collinloo/M2_FinalProject/README.md

 * Root of the repo contains the main jupyter notebook and a python file of my fuctions
 * A PDF file delivers the presentation of this project
 * img folder holds all the images for the repo README.md
-* csv_files folder house the data source and mapping of cities to zip code file.
+* csv_files folder houses the data source and mapping of cities to zip code file.

 ## How to Run the Codes
 <ul>